 • Concrete - Solidify your presentation using data, insights, studies, and stories when appropriate.

-• Caring - Be mindful of any time limitations your stakeholder might be under.
+• Caring - Be mindful of any time limitations your stakeholder might face.

-Whether giving a presentation to hundreds of stakeholders or sending updated product designs to a single team member, the six C's can help you communicate effectively and get better feedback.
+Whether you give a presentation to hundreds of stakeholders or send updated product designs to a single team member, the six Cs can help you communicate effectively and get better feedback.

 Have a TL; DR.